Savannah Chrisley, 23, Gets Sweaty Squatting In Skintight Leggings For Hot Workout Video

 In the video shared on November 26, the Chrisley Knows Best star began by getting her hands wrapped up to box as she sported a sporty Nike pullover and a baseball cap.
 She took on her partner in gold boxing gloves, both throwing punches and avoiding them.

-But things quickly heated up and Savannah ditched the top to flash her abs in a sports bra with a strappy criss-cross back and skintight dark camo-print leggings that highlighted her sculpted legs.
+Yet, things quickly heated up, and Savannah ditched the top to flash her abs in a sports bra with straps that crisscrossed her back and skintight dark camo-print leggings that highlighted her sculpted legs.

-The reality star continued to try some tough moves, including sitting gown and twisting from side to side to tone her middle as well as jumping rope.
+The reality star continued to try some tough moves, including sitting down and twisting from side to side to tone her middle as well as jumping rope.

 She gave fans a look at her progress, flaunting her toned booty as she did squats in front of a mirror while also flashing her muscles.
 Her skin glistened with sweat while she tried out different variations of the exercise, including in and out squats, split squats, and power jacks.

-Savannah also took on a speed bag, shadow boxed, and worked on her core via Frankenstein sit-ups and leg lifts.
+Savannah also took on a speed bag, shadow-boxed, and worked on her core via Frankenstein situps and leg lifts.
 Despite the tough moves, she showed off her natural beauty and flashed a big smile.

 In the caption, she revealed her full workout and how many reps she did, tagged her trainer, and jokingly shared her love for him in all caps.
 The comments section was full of praise.